Physiology and biotechnology of Embryonic stem cells

 Axis2: Derivation of induced pluripotent stem cells from various mammalian species:

-It has also been shown that somatic cells can be converted into pluripotent cells (iPSCs) by over-expressing 3 or 4 specific exogenous factors (Sox2, Oct4, Klf4 ± c-Myc).
-By using this “Yamanaka” cocktail combined with other factors, we derive new induced pluripotent stem (iPS) cell types from various mammalian rent animals (pig, sheep, goat, bovine, horse, etc…) or from more exotic ones such as bats and avian species (chicken, quail, duck).
-The recent mastering of the somatic reprogramming in avian species (Fuet et al., submitted) as well as the well-mastered approach in mammals, including the identification of new gene combinations (Jean et al., 2017, EP17305082.4, patent) opens the way to generate new cell types.
+It has also been shown that somatic cells can be converted into pluripotent cells (iPSCs) by over-expressing specific exogenous factors (Sox2, Oct4, Klf4, c-Myc +/- NANOG).
+By using this “Yamanaka” cocktail combined with other factors, we derived new induced pluripotent stem (iPS) cell types from various mammalian rent animals (pig, sheep, goat, bovine, horse, etc…) or from more exotic ones such as bats and avian species (chicken, quail, duck).
+The recent mastering of the somatic reprogramming in avian species (Fuet et al., 2018) as well as the well-mastered approach in mammals, including the identification of new gene combinations (Jean et al., 2017, EP17305082.4, patent) opens the way to generate new cell types.
 Those different iPS cell types are characterized by immunochemistry (cell markers) and biochemistry (alkaline phosphatase and telomerase activity) and compared with the starting primary cells as well as with the early embryos by RNAseq and ChipSeq.
 All together those data provide a comparison basis for establishing the pluripotent networks in all those species with a phylogenetic perspective.

 Axis3: Biotechnology of pluripotent cells: